Resolutions for meetings

 If you are just looking for a document

 You may have reached this page looking for a document rather than information.
-If so, you may be interested in clicking through to our collection of company minutes and notices.
+If so, you may be interested in clicking through to our collection of Minutes of directors' meetings.
 These are in neat packs of all the documents you need in one file, for easy print in order or separate in soft copy.
 Full drafting notes are provided.